Syracuse tops TCU 57-52 to advance again in NCAA Tournament | New Country 923

+“We just wanted to stay poised down the stretch,” guard Frank Howard said.
+“We didn’t want to get frustrated or start to force anything.”

-DETROIT (AP) — Marek Dolezaj scored 17 points before fouling out and 11th-seeded Syracuse shut down sixth-seeded TCU for a 57-52 victory in the Midwest Region of the NCAA Tournament on Friday night.
+Howard’s jumper with 1:27 remaining gave 11th-seeded Syracuse a five-point lead, and the Orange held on for a 57-52 victory over sixth-seeded TCU on Friday night in the Midwest Region of the NCAA Tournament.
+Marek Dolezaj scored 17 points before fouling out, and Syracuse imposed its will defensively.

-The Orange (22-13) won for the second time in the tournament and advanced to face third-seeded Michigan State on Sunday by holding off the Horned Frogs with another impressive defensive effort.
-Both teams shot under 40 percent from the field.
+The Orange (22-13) won for the second time in the tournament and advanced to face third-seeded Michigan State on Sunday.

 TCU (21-12) is still without an NCAA Tournament victory since 1987, when coach Jamie Dixon was a player.
 This was the school’s first appearance since 1998, and it was short-lived.

+“We kind of made history this year getting in the tournament for the first time in 20 years,” guard Kenrich Williams said.
+“I mean, I learned a lot on and off the court, learned a lot from my teammates, from the coaches.”

-There was little doubt who won the much-anticipated matchup between TCU’s excellent offense and Syracuse’s zone defense.
+There was little doubt who won the much-anticipated matchup between TCU’s excellent offense and Syracuse’s zone.
 The Horned Frogs were held 31 points below their season average.

-A tight, compelling contest throughout, the game nevertheless had an odd feel, with Little Caesars Arena having mostly emptied out after the Michigan State-Bucknell game.
-TCU and Syracuse played in front of a handful of fans who at times seemed as interested in periodic Virginia-UMBC updates as what was going on in front of them on the court.
+“They didn’t get any easy shots the whole game, and I thought that was the difference,” Orange coach Jim Boeheim said.
+“We did a good job on the boards and didn’t turn the ball over.
+It was a really good win.”

+“We’re probably not going to shoot 50 percent against them,” Dixon said.
+“What they do, you’ve got to get second shots, you’ve got to get putbacks.”

+TCU had only 11 second-chance points.
+Williams led the Horned Frogs with 14 points.

-TCU struggled offensively throughout, but the Horned Frogs did score eight straight points to finish the first half with a 28-27 lead.
+TCU did score eight straight points to finish the first half with a 28-27 lead.

 BIG PICTURE